Roland Burrage Dixon: Ideas on race

 Dixon was influenced in his ideas about race by his mentor, Putnam, who had been trained by Louis Agassiz and both of these 19th century anthropologists handed down a tradition of viewing the races as separate species.
 In his 1923 book, The Racial History of Man, Dixon disavowed earlier creationist polygenism while embracing a new evolutionary view of the races as coming from different fossil ancestors giving rise to different species of humans.

 Recognition

-Dixon was vice president of the American Academy of Arts and Sciences in 1910–1911 and president of the American Folklore Society from 1907 to 1908.
+In 1910, Dixon was elected to the American Philosophical Society.
+He was vice president of the American Academy of Arts and Sciences in 1910–1911 and president of the American Folklore Society from 1907 to 1908.
 He was professor at Harvard after 1916 and member of the American Commission to Negotiate Peace (1916–1918) in Paris.
 Professor Dixon was a contributor to anthropological and ethnological journals.

 Reputation

 Obituaries by fellow anthropologists ascribed to Dixon an icy and demanding personality, with an attitude of "unsympathetic impartiality, of ruthless condemnation, or of detached approval."